Alliance for Responsible Citizenship

-The Alliance for Responsible Citizenship (ARC) is an international organisation whose stated aim is to "unite conservative voices and propose policy based on It is associated with psychologist and political commentator Jordan Peterson.
-It was founded in June 2023, with a London conference held in October of that year.
-It was funded with £1 million from hedge fund manager and GB News co-owner Paul Marshall in 2023, and a further $500,000 from pharmaceuticals CEO Derick Cooper in 2025.
+The Alliance for Responsible Citizenship (ARC) is an international consortium whose aim is to unite anglophone religious and conservative voices and propose policy based on traditional Western values.
+It is associated with psychologist and political commentator Jordan Peterson.
+It was founded in June 2023, with the first London conference held in October of that year.
+It was funded with £1 million from hedge fund manager and GB News co-owner Paul Marshall in 2023, and a further £2 million from Marshall's Sequoia Trust in 2024, and a further $500,000 from pharmaceuticals CEO Derick Cooper in 2025.
+Details of the donors funding the ARC and the attendees at the 2026 ARC Conference were revealed by DeSmog and Unearthed.

 History

 In an interview with The Sydney Morning Herald, former Australian deputy prime minister John Anderson, who helped initiate the conference, said the group emerged as a response to a "civilisational" moment in which the Western world "is plagued by self-doubt and confusion" regarding its values and beliefs.
 The "shaky ground" of depleted social institutions, such as the Christian Church, and the breakdown of cohesive social norms could be seen as part of this crisis.
 The founders believe the West no longer has a binding narrative, as this has been "picked apart"; leaving it with a geostrategic vulnerability.
 In the face of this crisis, Anderson characterised the goal of ARC was to "regroup, and put forward a positive agenda" by providing a better narrative than one of inevitable doom and decline.